 equal opportunities and improved quality of life

-More than 15 percent of the adult population worldwide is affected by hearing loss and every year some 665,000 children with significant hearing loss are born.
+Worldwide there are round 466 million people affected by hearing loss and among them 34 million children (Source: WHO, 2018).
 Round half of these cases could have been avoided by taking preventive measures.

 One of the biggest challenges is that 80 percent of people with hearing loss live in low- to middle-income countries and often do not have any access to audiological or medical care.
 In low-income countries, for example, only one in 40 people with hearing loss wears a hearing aid.
 This has serious consequences: children with untreated hearing loss, particularly those living in these regions, have hardly any future prospects.